Language: Contact

-Language contact may also lead to a variety of other linguistic phenomena, including language convergence, borrowing, and relexification (replacement of much of the native vocabulary with that of another language).
+Language contact may also lead to a variety of other linguistic phenomena, including language convergence, borrowing, and relexification (the replacement of much of the native vocabulary with that of another language).
 In situations of extreme and sustained language contact, it may lead to the formation of new mixed languages that cannot be considered to belong to a single language family.
 One type of mixed language called pidgins occurs when adult speakers of two different languages interact on a regular basis, but in a situation where neither group learns to speak the language of the other group fluently.
-In such a case, they will often construct a communication form that has traits of both languages, but which has a simplified grammatical and phonological structure.
+In such a case, they will often construct a communication form that has traits of both languages, and that has a simplified grammatical and phonological structure.
 The language comes to contain mostly the grammatical and phonological categories that exist in both languages.
 Pidgin languages are defined by not having any native speakers, but only being spoken by people who have another language as their first language.
-But if a Pidgin language becomes the main language of a speech community, then eventually children will grow up learning the pidgin as their first language.
-As the generation of child learners grow up, the pidgin will often be seen to change its structure and acquire a greater degree of complexity.
+But if the Pidgin language becomes the main language of a speech community, then eventually children will grow up learning the Pidgin language as their first language.
+As the generation of child learners grows up, the pidgin will often be seen to change its structure and acquire a greater degree of complexity.
 This type of language is generally called a creole language.
-An example of such mixed languages is Tok Pisin, the official language of Papua New-Guinea, which originally arose as a Pidgin based on English and Austronesian languages; others are Kreyòl ayisyen, the French-based creole language spoken in Haiti, and Michif, a mixed language of Canada, based on the Native American language Cree and French.
+An example of such mixed languages is Tok Pisin, the official language of Papua New Guinea, which originally arose as a Pidgin based on English and Austronesian languages; others are Kreyòl ayisyen, the French-based creole language spoken in Haiti, and Michif, a mixed language of Canada, based on the Native American language Cree and French.